krilor/micrio/README.md

 > [!Warning]
 >
-> This is a unfinished article.
-You probably don't want to read it in its current
+> This article is just a documentation of a personal learning and thought
+> process.
+There is no code and I am not sure if this is even something worth
+> pursuing at all.
-> state.
+>
+> Consider yourself warned - here we go!

 So I was reading this article by Shayon Mukherjee yesterday called [An MVCC-like columnar table on S3 with constant-time deletes](https://www.shayon.dev/post/2025/277/an-mvcc-like-columnar-table-on-s3-with-constant-time-deletes/).